 The biggest difference is the playerbase.
 Since PUBG auto-detects emulator players, you are going to be matched with other mouse-and-keyboard using players.
 Most of these players are a step above casual, so expect a higher skill gap than in mobile matchmaking.

 Although Tencent is trying to combat it, both versions suffer from hackers ruining games

 Another unfortunate side effect is the prevalence of hackers.
 Tencent is doing its best to combat hacking, but there seems to be a higher number of hackers in the emulator than the mobile version.
 Not that they aren’t plentiful in both versions at higher ranks.

 Other than that, it’s mostly the same.
 You’ll still find screaming children and people speaking different languages, but at least now you have the option to mute individual players.

 There are also many disconnected players in each game, possibly after needing to abandon ship with Tencent Gaming Buddy’s built-in boss key.
 This problem lessens as you move up in the ranks.

 The best way to play PUBG Mobile on PC

-If you’re looking for a way to play PUBG Mobile on your PC, Tencent Gaming Buddy is the way to go.
-There are a number of other Android emulators that allow you to play PUBG Mobile, but none of them offer the same great PUBG performance as Tencent Gaming Buddy.
+If you’re looking for a way to play PUBG Mobile on your PC, Gameloop (formerly Tencent Gaming Buddy) is the way to go.
+There are a number of other Android emulators that allow you to play PUBG Mobile, but none of them offer the same great PUBG performance as Gameloop.

 Have you tried Tencent Gaming Buddy?
 Have any tips for those new to the app?
 Let us know in the comments!